mezantrop/i486SX_soft_FPU/README.md

 # mv netbsd /
 ```

-## Prebuilts
+## Prebuilt drive image

-[Releases](https://github.com/mezantrop/i486SX_soft_FPU/releases) contain an image of the 512M drive with the NetBSD-10.1
-and `GENERIC_TINY` kernel patched for `MATH_EMULATE` option to run on i486SX CPU.
-User/password: `root`/`root`, `zmey`/`zmey`
+It will appear eventually under [Releases](https://github.com/mezantrop/i486SX_soft_FPU/releases)

 ## Contacts

-If you have an idea, a question, or have found a problem, do not hesitate to open an issue or mail me directly: [Mikhail Zakharov](zmey20000@yahoo.com).
+If you have an idea, a question, or have found a problem, do not hesitate to open an issue or mail me
-The changes I made to the original Linus Torvalds and NetBSD code are licensed under BSD-2-Clause license
+directly: [Mikhail Zakharov](zmey20000@yahoo.com).
+My changes to the original Linus Torvalds and NetBSD code are
+licensed under BSD-2-Clause license